 Support for Ophthalmic Local Training

-Resources to help prepare trainees to apply for the Certificate of Eligibility for Specialist Registration which confers eligibility to hold consultant posts.
+Resources to help prepare to apply for specialist registration via the Portfolio Pathway route, which confers eligibility to hold consultant posts in the NHS.

-Resources for the Ophthalmic Local Training (OLT) programme can help Local Trainees and Trainers to achieve high standards of patient care and develop professional skills during the Ophthalmic Local Training programme.
+Resources for the Ophthalmic Local Training (OLT) programme can help participants and their trainers to achieve high standards of patient care and develop professional skills.

 Sign up to the standards

-The Guide to OLT provides further guidance around all these areas and should be read prior to completion of this form.
-It is essential that the additional training opportunities identified for OLT do not have any negative impact on current OST trainees.
+The Guide to OLT provides further guidance and should be read prior to completing the self-declaration form.
+It is paramount that the additional training opportunities identified for OLT participants do not have any negative impact on current OST resident doctors.

-Read guidance on curriculum and assessment during training and the portfolio/e-portfolio; teaching, audit, quality improvement and research in training; Generic Professional Capabilities and recruitment and support.
+Read guidance on curriculum and assessment during training and the ePortfolio; teaching, audit, quality improvement and research in training; Generic Professional Capabilities and recruitment and support.

-This is a self-declaration form for Units/Trusts to complete and submit to the Training Committee at the RCOphth demonstrating their commitment to the advised standards for local programmes.
+This is a self-declaration form for Units/Trusts to complete and submit to the College to demonstrate their commitment to the advised standards.

 50 consecutive cases cataract audit guidance